 Rugby sevens is a seven-a-side variant of rugby union.
 Played on the standard rugby pitch, but with far less than the usual 15 players in a full union match, sevens rugby is a free-flowing game based on pace and power over the course of its short matches.

-The game has grown in popularity to the extent that it now has been granted full Olympic status and will make its debut at the 2016 Olympic Games.
+The game has grown in popularity to the extent that it now has been granted full Olympic status.
 It has also had a presence at Commonwealth Games since 1998, and there are several big international competitions including the IRB Sevens World Series and the Rugby World Cup Sevens to place it in the public eye.

 Playing rugby sevens

 A regular sevens match usually consists of two halves of seven minutes with a one-minute halftime break (this is sometimes changed to two 10-minute halves with a 2-minute break for finals).
 The shortness of games enables plenty of matches to be played during the course of a tournament so that it can usually be completed in a day or a weekend.